-I am an assistant professor of history at Baruch College of the City University of New York.
+I am an associate professor of history at Baruch College of the City University of New York.
 My research focuses on the history of the Andean region and the history of tourism and travel.
 I am also interested in research and teaching in the thematic areas of the history of consumption and material culture, economic and financial history, global and transnational history, and social history.

 My book, Making Machu Picchu: The Politics of Tourism in Twentieth-Century Peru, examines the transformation of Machu Picchu into an iconic tourist destination.
 I call attention to the important role travel and tourism has played in elevating Machu Picchu into a global symbol of Peru.
 The book casts new light on the role that tourist-centered development plays in affecting regional and national politics in the developing world.